melo/docker-introspect/README.md

 should eventually cover this, and make this software obsolete:

 * [#8427](https://github.com/docker/docker/issues/8427): this actually
-  proposes something similiar to docker-introspect solution;
+  proposes something similar to docker-introspect solution;
 * [#7472](https://github.com/docker/docker/issues/7472): this covers
   only getting the IP of the host, but if we have that, at least we could stop needing the well-known IP address.